Stefan Bräse

 Stefan Bräse (Brase/Braese) is a German chemist and an academic.
-He is the Director of the Institute of Biological and Chemical Systems, Co-Director of the Soft Matter Synthesis Lab and a Full Professor at Karlsruhe Institute of Technology.
+He is the Director of the Institute of Biological and Chemical Systems, Co-Director of the Soft Matter Synthesis Lab and a Full Professor at Karlsruhe Institute of Technology (KIT).

 Bräse's research focuses on asymmetric synthesis, innovative combinatorial chemistry methods for biologically active compounds and catalysis, natural product synthesis on solid supports, including THC and Secalonic Acids, and functionalized nanostructures.
 His works have been published in academic journals, including Advanced Materials and Angewandte Chemie International Edition.
 Moreover, he received the 2019 Aspire Award with Nicole Jung and R. Bach.

 Bräse is an Associate Editor of the journal Beilstein Journal of Organic Chemistry.

 Education and career

-Bräse completed his chemistry studies at Georg-August-Universität Göttingen, Germany, and University College of North Wales, Bangor, United Kingdom, in 1992 and got his Ph.D. in Göttingem 1995.
+Bräse completed his chemistry studies at the University of Göttingen, Germany, and the University College of North Wales, Bangor, United Kingdom, in 1992 and obtained his Ph.D. at Göttingen in 1995.
 He spent his postdoc with Jan Bäckvall and K. C. Nicolaou from 1995 to 1998.
-He obtained his Habilitation from RWTH Aachen University in 2001.
+He obtained his habilitation from RWTH Aachen University in 2001.
 From 2001 to 2003, he was a Professor at the University of Bonn.
-In 2003, he was appointed Head of the Department of Organic Chemistry (Institut für Organische Chemie) at Universität Karlsruhe.
-Between 2004 and 2007, he held the position of Vertrauensdozent for Lehramt Chemie at Universität Karlsruhe.
-From 2007 to 2012, he also held the role of Trust Professor of the Deutsche Forschungsgemeinschaft (DFG) at KIT.
+In 2003, he was appointed Head of the Department of Organic Chemistry (Institut für Organische Chemie) at the University of Karlsruhe (TH).
+Between 2004 and 2007, he held the position of Vertrauensdozent for Lehramt Chemie at the University of Karlsruhe.
+From 2007 to 2012, he also held the role of Trust Professor of the German Research Foundation (DFG) at the University of Karlsruhe (now KIT).
 Between 2012 and 2019, he was the Director of the Institute of Toxicology and Genetics at KIT and the Managing Director of Heika, a research alliance between Heidelberg University and KIT, from 2012 to 2016.
 He has been a Full Professor at KIT since 2003.